megacamelus/camel-upstream-info/camel-documentation/camel-xmlsecurity-sign.md

 ## Output Node Determination in Enveloping XML Signature Case

-After the validation the node is extracted from the XML signature document which is finally returned to the output-message body.
+After the validation, the node is extracted from the XML signature document which is finally returned to the output-message body.
 In the enveloping XML signature case, the default implementation [`DefaultXmlSignature2Message`](https://github.com/apache/camel/blob/main/components/camel-xmlsecurity/src/main/java/org/apache/camel/component/xmlsecurity/api/DefaultXmlSignature2Message.java)